 We have developed the following Recruiter Guidelines to ensure a fair and equal opportunity for all potential employers to interact and connect with Georgia Analytics students.

 - Communication: Inform students of their status during the hiring process (e.g. invitation to the next round, offer of employment, still in consideration, or rejection) within three weeks of an interview.

-- Acceptance Deadlines: Full-time offers should be held open until the 1st Friday of November or four weeks after the date of the written offer, whichever is later.
+- Acceptance Deadlines: Full-time offers made in the fall semester should be held open until the 1st Friday of November or four weeks after the date of the written offer, whichever is later.
+Full-time offers made in the spring semester should remain open until March 1st or four weeks after the date of the written offer, whichever is later.

 - Rescinded Offers: Accepted offers may not be rescinded.
 If business conditions change, a company representative should contact the Career Management Center Director, Patti Zettek, before talking to the student.

 - Alternative Dates: We ask employers to accommodate students who request an alternative interview date for religious or academic reasons.

 Recruiters must adhere to the University’s Non-Discrimination Policy.